 Below is a transcription of this video, which was created by the Steel Door Institute.

-In any building project, secure openings require proper frame installation.
-In this video, you will learn how to prepare, install, and verify the proper installation of the door frame.
+In any building project, secure openings require proper door installation.
+This video will demonstrate how to correct when the hinge binds against the rabbit or the stop.

 The procedures in this video are only guidelines.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.Related Articles